zompi2/cppcorosample/README.md

 The Promise definition is the same as previously.
 The coroutine Handle has been split into two parts:
 * the definition of the coroutine Handle which uses the defined Promise
-* the definition of tasks which implements the Handle functions such as `await_resume`, `await_ready` and `await_suspend`.
+* the definition of Tasks which implements the Handle functions such as `await_resume`, `await_ready` and `await_suspend`.

-As you can see in this example we can call different tasks inside the same coroutine function.
+As you can see in this example we can call different Tasks inside the same coroutine function.

 [Back to index](#index)

 # Generators - coroutines returning values
 Just suspending a running function is neat, but we can do more.
-Coroutines can be written in such manners that they can store values which can be used later.
-Such coroutines are called generators.
-Let's write a generic generator and then use it to write a coroutine which will get us a beloved Fibonacci sequence.
+Coroutines can be written in such way that they can store values which can be used later.
+Such coroutines are called Generators.
+Let's write a generic Generator and then use it to write a coroutine which will give us every value of the beloved Fibonacci sequence one by one.

-This code is also inside the `Samples` directory here: [03_CoroGenerators.cpp](Samples/03_CoroGenerators.cpp)
+This code with comments is also inside the `Samples` directory here: [03_CoroGenerators.cpp](Samples/03_CoroGenerators.cpp)

 ```c++